+SLOT Button:

-SLOT Button-The SLOT button serves two purposes.
-First, it selects which Compact Flash (CF) card is accessed by the system-either CF slot 1 or 2.
-Second, the SLOT button is used to unmount a currently selected CF card.
+The SLOT button serves two purposes.
+First, it selects which media slot is accessed by the system-either Slot 1 or 2.
+Second, the SLOT button is used to unmount the currently selected media.

-Not using the SLOT button to unmount the media can lead to issues with the media if the media is removed prior to this action.
+Not using the SLOT button to unmount media can damage the media.

 Pushing the slot button cycles between unmounting media and selecting media.
 This function is only active when in the "STOP" mode and requires a "PRESS STOP" if not stopped.
 After you select a slot, the system returns to the last selected clip and timecode for that slot.
-If the media has been changed since the slot was last selected (physically removed/media replaced), then the "first" clip on the media will be "cued" to its start point.
+If the media has been changed since the slot was last selected (media physically removed or replaced), the "first" clip on the media will be "cued" to its start point.
 If inserted media has any issues, additional prompts may be displayed as appropriate such as: "WARNING Backup and Reformat" or "WARNING Media Unformatted."

-Note: On power up, CF slot 1 is the initial storage system accessed by Ki Pro Mini.
+NOTE: On power up, Slot 1 is the initial storage system accessed by Ki Pro Quad.